Foundation Diet and Health

 In addition, some reports have shown that purple kelp contains toxic metals such as arsenic and cadmium, the levels of which vary in different nori products.
 6 The results of a 2015 study that determined the levels of some toxic elements such as aluminum, silicon, arsenic, cadmium and lead in 14 edible seaweed species (including one Porphyra species) showed that although the samples were not free of contaminants, the concentrations were below levels that are hazardous to health.
 9 We recommend preferring high-quality nori sheets to reduce the risk of contaminant contamination.

-The salt content or sodium content of nori is relatively low because the processing of purple seaweed into nori sheets (washing with fresh water) reduces a large part of the salt.
+The salt content, or rather the sodium content, of nori is relatively low, since the processing of purple seaweed into nori sheets (washing with fresh water) reduces a large part of the salt.
 10 In addition, people often eat small amounts of nori per meal.

 Ecological footprint - animal welfare